trofi/trofi.github.io.gen/posts/267-diving-into-an-ipa-gcc-bug.md

 - clone functions by applying propagated constants where it's beneficial
 - patch call sites to use clones instead of original functions

-While the whole algorithm might be overwhelming each of it's step is not too big to trace it through for our concrete example.
+While the whole algorithm might be overwhelming each of its step is not too big to trace it through for our concrete example.

 In theory `ipa-cp` should perform a transformation similar to the following:

 ![](/posts.data/267-diving-into-an-ipa-gcc-bug/fig-1.svg)

-I expected callback `cb` indirection to be fully specialised and runtime indirection to completely go away.
+I expected callback `cb` indirection to be fully specialized and runtime indirection to completely go away.

 In practice something like the following occurs: